DimaClaudiu/ParallelFastFFT/README.md

 | 8 Threads | 6.93s  |    391% |

-In comparison, the Rossetta code version of FFT can't handle this input due to using recursivity, and on the largest input I could find, this implementation is about 346% faster on 4 threads.
+In comparison, the Rossetta code version of FFT can't handle this input due to it's use of recursivity.On the largest input I could find, this implementation is about 346% faster using just 4 threads.

 ## Usage
   Compile with `gcc` and `-lm -lpthread` flags.